Planning, using a variety of forms and scales, will position a municipality for success.

 Urban Centers Improvements Inventory

 Another key planning process is to update and submit priority planning and capital improvement projects to the Chester County Urban Center Improvements Inventory (UCII) annually.
 The Inventory is a comprehensive record of documented revitalization needs within Chester County's Urban Centers.
 The Inventory includes proposed capital improvements and planning projects that are directly linked to goals, objectives, and policies within the Urban Center's comprehensive plan and/or revitalization plan.
 The goal of the Inventory is to connect the Urban Centers' revitalization plan priorities with implementation funding.
 Once projects are identified within the Inventory, they are eligible for county funding, in particular the Community Revitalization Program (CRP) grants through Department of Community Development.
-Updates to the Inventory are conducted by the Urban Planner in coordination with the Urban Centers' staff in the last quarter of each year, with final submissions due from the municipality by December 31.
-Check back for the 2022 inventory.
-View the 2022 inventory.
+Updates to the Inventory are conducted by the Urban Planner in coordination with the Urban Centers' staff.
+View the 2023 inventory.

 Other Planning Efforts